data-to-insight/foi-csc-scrape-tool/docs/blackbox.md

 ## Data collection

 Collection methods vary depending on the source, with each platform publishing their own format/method/data.
-In general, the process searches published FOI records using predefined **search terms**.
-It extracts data directly from public FOI listings and refines/combines the results.
+In general, the process searches published FOI records using relevant **search terms**.
+Extracting data directly from public FOI listings and refining/combining the results.
+Avoiding the use of a search term approach would be preferred as it's the least optimised approach, however due to the nature of where and how FOI data is published, the options are very limited.
+This is an aspect of the project development that will remain in review until possible to refactor around any future improved options.

 **Current search terms being applied are:**

 - ```["looked after children", "children in need", "childrens social care", "childrens services"]```
 - ```["care leavers", "child fostering", "foster carer", "adoption"]```
 - ```["care order", "family support", "special educational needs"]```
+- ```["CIN", "child protection", "serious case reviews", "caseloads"]```
+- We additionally search for specific known FOIR where these are known to have relevance, but potentially not caught within existing term-searches.

 LA colleagues can assist by submitting suggestions for additional search terms where they observe that further relevant FOI requests are not currently being picked up from the source platforms.